-The Child Health staff works to ensure that every child has a Healthy Start in life.
-Their primary policy goal is to ensure all children have access to affordable, comprehensive health coverage that is easy to get and to keep.
-Work includes policy analysis, legislative and administrative advocacy, research and coalition building around implementation of the Affordable Care Act, Medicaid, the Children’s Health Insurance Program (CHIP), the federal budget, and other elements of maternal and child health policy.
+Child Health Interns support CDF’s efforts to ensure all children have access to affordable, comprehensive health coverage that is easy to get and to keep.
+Our Child Health work includes policy analysis, legislative and administrative advocacy, research, and coalition building around implementation of the Affordable Care Act, Medicaid, the Children’s Health Insurance Program (CHIP), the federal budget, and other elements of maternal and child health policy.

 Policy Internship Primary Responsibilities:

-• Identifying and researching initiatives in health, early childhood development, education, poverty, child welfare, gun violence, juvenile and criminal justice to address the needs of children and families
+- Identifying and researching initiatives in poverty, health, early childhood development, education, child welfare, gun violence, immigration and youth justice to address the needs of children and families

 Policy Internship Preferred Qualifications:

-• For those interested in policy research, strong excel skills and ideally experience using a statistical software packaged (Stata or SPSS), and experience with federal data sources (census, NCHS, HHS, DOE,
+- For those interested in policy research, strong excel skills and ideally experience using a statistical software packaged (Stata or SPSS), and experience with federal data sources (census, NCHS, HHS, DOE, etc.)